Tardigrade: Evolutionary history

 Tardigrade fossils are rare.
-The only known specimens are those from mid-Cambrian deposits in Siberia (in the Orsten fauna) and a few specimens in amber from the Cretaceous of North America and the Neogene of Dominica.
+The only known specimens are those from mid-Cambrian deposits in Siberia (in the Orsten fauna) and a few specimens in amber from the Cretaceous of North America and the Neogene of the Dominican Republic.
 The Siberian fossils differ from living tardigrades in several ways.
 They have three pairs of legs rather than four, they have a simplified head morphology, and they have no posterior head appendages, but they share with modern tardigrades their columnar cuticle construction.
 Scientists think they represent a stem group of living tardigrades.

 The lobopod-like luolishaniids from the Cambrian and Ordovician are possibly the closest fossil relatives of tardigrades.
-Entothryeos reconstruction shown.
+Entothyreos reconstruction shown.

-Tardigrades may be descended from a lobopod-like Aysheaia.
+Tardigrades may be descended from a lobopod that resembled Aysheaia.